During the summer of 2023, GO FoRWARD is offering students all expenses paid fun geoscience fieldtrips.

 - Friday June 16: Chicago Museum of Science and Industry Henry Crown Space Center with Darian Dixon

 - Saturday June 17: Cave of the Mounds with Jake Potter

 Wednesday June 28: Everyone who participates in GO FoRWARD fieldtrips this year will be invited to an evening picnic with all GO FoRWARD program alumni.

-During the summer GO FoRWARD session, students participate in research projects focused on one area of geosciences, either Fossils, Rocks, or Water.
+During the 2018-2022 GO FoRWARD summer sessions, students participated in research projects focused on one area of geosciences, either Fossils, Rocks, or Water.
 Although we aren’t offering research experiences in 2023, if you are interested in these types of projects, please contact us at firstname.lastname@example.org.

 The bedrock underneath Milwaukee tells a 400 million year old story!
-In this project, students will get outside and explore the fossils found in the local carbonate bedrock and unravel the fascinating tale of the creatures that inhabited the warm inland seaway preserved in the rocks.
-We’ll bring all the data back to the computer lab to learn data entry and some statistical tests.
+In this project, students went outside to explore the fossils found in the local carbonate bedrock and unravel the fascinating tale of the creatures that inhabited the warm inland seaway preserved in the rocks.
+Then we brought all the data back to the computer lab to learn data entry and some statistical tests.

 Ever hear the phrase ‘strong as a rock’?
 If rocks are so strong, why are they full of cracks?
-Students working on this project will visit local quarries and learn how to measure fractures with geologic compasses.
-You will be able to interpret if the fractures were caused by ancient tectonic plate collisions or if thick glaciers pushed down on the rocks.
+Students who worked on this project visited local quarries and bedrock sites to learn how to measure fractures with geologic compasses.
+We interpreted how the fractures may have been related to ancient plate collisions that pushed on the rocks.